ycrc/ycrc.github.io/docs/clusters-at-yale/guides/LLMs.md

 models specific to their field.
 These models have the additional advantage of normally being smaller than the general purpose models, which will give greater flexibility to resource requirements.

+If you are unsure how much vRAM you need to load a model, you could launch the model on a larger GPU and use our job monitoring application, [jobstats](https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/jobstats/) to see how much vRAM you are using.
 ## What about Retrieval Augmented Generation(RAG) and Fine-Tuning?

 If interested in doing more complex methods with LLM such as RAG or fine-tuning, then additional vRAM will be required.
 This table displays general vRAM requirements for said methods: